Legoland Florida: Legoland Beach Retreat

 The Legoland Beach Retreat opened on April 7, 2017, which has 166 rooms in 83 freestanding bungalows designed to resemble giant Lego sets.

 Pirate Island Hotel

-Pirate Island Hotel opened on June 25, 2020, after a previous delay from April 17 due to the COVID-19 pandemic.
+Pirate Island Hotel opened on June 25, 2020, after a previous delay from April 17 due to COVID-19.
 This hotel is themed to pirates.

 Resort layout and attractions

 Legoland Florida

 More than fifty rides, shows, and attractions are featured in the park based on those at other Legoland parks.
 The Jungle Coaster ride from Legoland Windsor was moved to the park and renamed Lego Technic Test Track (now The Great Lego Race).

 Cypress Gardens' botanical park was preserved as part of the park.
 Also surviving is a vast Banyan tree that was planted as a seedling in a five-gallon bucket in 1939.
 In addition, four attractions originally from Cypress Gardens were renovated and renamed: the Triple Hurricane wooden rollercoaster was renamed to Coastersaurus, the Okeechobee Rampage family coaster was renamed to The Dragon, and Swamp Thing, a Vekoma family inverted coaster, was renamed Flying School.
 The Starliner coaster, formerly built for the Miracle Strip Amusement Park in Panama City in 1963 before being moved to Cypress Gardens in 2004, was dismantled for sale.
 The Island in the Sky observation tower was also retained and operated from 2011 until it was closed in 2017.

 The Legoland Florida theme park has fourteen sections: